CricBench: A Multilingual Benchmark for Evaluating LLMs in Cricket Analytics: Methodology

 \subsubsection{Expert Authoring \& Verification}

-We collaborated with domain experts in cricket analytics to manually author 200 high-complexity natural language questions.
-These inquiries were derived directly from real-world analysis patterns observed in match commentaries and statistical leaderboards on platforms like ESPNcricinfo and Cricbuzz.
+We collaborated with domain experts in cricket analytics who have represented their universities in the sport and participated in inter-university tournaments across India, to manually author high-complexity natural language questions derived from real-world analysis patterns observed in match commentaries and statistical leaderboards on ESPNcricinfo \citep{espn} and Cricbuzz \citep{cricbuzz}.

-To illustrate the "Domain Gap" our dataset targets, Table \ref{tab:case_study} presents a representative Code-Mixed Hindi query.
-It demonstrates the necessity of filtering for specific game phases ("Death Overs") and team affiliations, a nuance where generalist models like \textbf{GPT-4o (Zero-Shot)} often fail, while specialized reasoning models like \textbf{DeepSeek R1} succeed.